bogaczmateusz/smartmeal/.ai/ui-plan.md

 6.  **Save Recipe**: The user likes the recipe and clicks the "Save" button.
 A loading indicator appears while the client sends the recipe data via a `POST` request to `/api/recipes`.
 7.  **Confirmation and Redirect**: A success toast notification appears.
 The user is redirected to the detail page for the newly created recipe at `/app/recipes/:new_id`, where they can see their saved recipe.

+### Logout Flow
+1.  **Initiate Logout**: User clicks the "Logout" option from the User Dropdown Menu in the authenticated layout header.
+2.  **API Call**: The client sends a `POST` request to `/api/auth/logout` to invalidate the server-side session.
+3.  **Clear Client State**: After successful API response, the client clears all stored authentication tokens (from localStorage/sessionStorage).
+4.  **Redirect**: User is redirected to `/login` page.

 ## 4. Layout and Navigation Structure

 The application utilizes a primary layout component for all authenticated views.

 - **`AuthenticatedLayout`**: This layout contains the main application header and a content area.
   - **Header**: The header is persistent across all authenticated views.
 It contains:
-    - The **SmartMeal Logo**, which links back to the "My Recipes" page (`/app/recipes`).
+    - **Left side:** The **SmartMeal Logo**, which links back to the "My Recipes" page (`/app/recipes`)
+    - **Center/Left side:** Primary action buttons:
+      - **"Generate with AI"** button (navigates to `/app/recipes/generate`)
+      - **"Add Manually"** button (navigates to `/app/recipes/new`)
-    - A **User Dropdown Menu** at the top right.
+    - **Right side:** A **User Dropdown Menu**.
 This menu provides navigation links to:
       - **Profile** (`/app/profile`)
-      - **Logout** (triggers logout action and redirects to `/login`)
+      - **Logout** (calls `POST /api/auth/logout`, clears client tokens, and redirects to `/login`)

 Unauthenticated views (`/login`, `/register`) use a simpler layout with a minimal header and footer.

 ## 5. Key Components

-- **`RecipeCard`**: A component used on the "My Recipes" page to display a summary of a recipe (title, truncated ingredients).
+- **`RecipeCard`**: A component used on the "My Recipes" page to display a summary of a recipe.
+It shows the recipe title and a truncated ingredients list (displays the first 3 ingredients, followed by "..." if more exist, e.g., "chicken, rice, broccoli...").
 The entire card acts as a single link to the recipe's detail page.
-- **`RecipeForm`**: A reusable form component for creating and editing recipes.
+- **`RecipeForm`**: A reusable form component for creating recipes.
 It manages dynamic field arrays for ingredients and preparation steps.
+Similar editing controls are used in the in-place edit mode on the Recipe Detail Page.
+- **`RecipeDetailView`**: A component that displays recipe details with two modes: a read-only view mode and an in-place edit mode.
+The component manages the state toggle between these modes and handles the save/cancel actions.
 - **`IngredientInput`**: A tag-based input component used on the AI Generator page for entering ingredients and on the Profile page for managing the "ingredients to avoid" list.
 - **`RecipePreview`**: A read-only component that displays a formatted, AI-generated recipe before it is saved.
 It includes "Save" and "Reject" action buttons.
 - **`ConfirmationModal`**: A dialog component used to confirm destructive actions, such as deleting a recipe or deleting a user account.
 It requires explicit user confirmation before proceeding.
 - **`SkeletonLoader`**: A component that mimics the layout of content (e.g., recipe cards, recipe details) to provide a visual placeholder while data is being fetched, improving perceived performance.
-- **`EmptyState`**: A component displayed on the "My Recipes" page when the user has no saved recipes.
-It provides a helpful message and clear call-to-action buttons ("Generate with AI", "Add Manually").
+- **`EmptyState`**: A reusable component that displays a contextual message when no data is available.
+It can be configured with different messages and call-to-action buttons for various contexts. **Primary usage in MVP:** Displayed on the "My Recipes" page when the user has no saved recipes, showing the message and action buttons ("Generate with AI", "Add Manually").
+Can be reused in other contexts such as filtered results with no matches or error states.